 5 The Rottnest Island Amendment Regulations 1997 r.
 5(2) is a transitional provision that is of no further effect.

 6 The Rottnest Island Amendment Regulations 2003 r.
 4(3) is a transitional provision that is of no further effect.

-7 On the date as at which this compilation was prepared, the Rottnest Island Amendment Regulations 2017 r.
-3-6 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Rottnest Island Regulations 1988.

-4. Schedule 6 amended

-(1) In Schedule 6 item 1 delete “$51.50” and insert:

-$52.50

-(2) In Schedule 6 item 2 delete “$44.00” and insert:

-$45.00

-5. Schedule 7 amended

-Amend the provisions listed in the Table as set out in the Table.

-Table